-The International Maritime Organization (IMO) is the United Nations organisation that is concerned with maritime transportation.
-The 1974 Convention on the Safety of Life at Sea (SOLAS), together with subsequent amendments, has been adopted by the Member States of the IMO.
-Chapter V of SOLAS specifies the requirements for the navigational equipment to be used onboard ships entitled to fly the flag of a party to the SOLAS Convention.
+The International Maritime Organization (IMO) is the United Nations organization that is concerned with maritime transportation.
+The 1974 Convention for the Safety of Life at Sea (SOLAS), together with subsequent amendments, has been adopted by the Member States of the IMO.
+Chapter V of SOLAS specifies the requirements for the navigational equipment to be used on board ships entitled to fly the flag of a party to the SOLAS Convention.